ChibiOS/ChibiOS/readme.txt

   CH_USE_QUEUES_HALFDUPLEX, CH_USE_SEMAPHORES_TIMEOUT configuration options.
 - CHANGE: Made CH_DBG_THREADS_PROFILING default to TRUE in all demos because the changes to the function test_cpu_pulse().
+- CHANGE: Increased main stack size to 1KiB for all the ARMx demos, 2KiB for the C++ LPC2148 demo.
+This should make things easier for unexperienced users.

 *** 1.2.0 ***
 - Added license exception text to the 1.2.0 branch.